tsupplis/zxccp/zxccp.md

    For example:

-     zxcc foo.com --Q -A /dev/null --I +/dev/zero +-, +/foo/bar
+     zxccp foo.com --Q -A /dev/null --I +/dev/zero +-, +/foo/bar

    would pass these arguments to foo.com:

      -Q A d:null -Id:zero,e:bar

-   The other programs are merely wrappers that convert their command lines into the form required by zxcc.
+   The other programs are merely wrappers that convert their command lines into the form required by zxccp.

 Errors

-   Any errors raised by the zxcc runtime system will be prefixed with zxcc:.
+   Any errors raised by the zxccp runtime system will be prefixed with zxccp:.
 Some errors you may encounter are:

    Unsupported BDOS call
           Part of CP/M 3 that the program uses has not been emulated.
 Add the required functionality to zxbdos.c and recompile.

    Z80 encountered invalid trap
-          The CP/M program being run attempted to call the zxcc runtime system with an unknown call number.
+          The CP/M program being run attempted to call the zxccp runtime system with an unknown call number.
 This will happen if the program was written for my emulator "Joyce".